Fiddler crab: Behaviour, competition, and courtship

+When males are waving at females, this is usually done in synchrony with other male crabs in the neighbouring area.
+Synchronous waving does provide a general positive benefit for male crabs attempting to attract wandering females, as a form of cooperative behaviour.
+Synchrony however, does not provide an individual benefit, as females prefer to mate with the male that is leading the synchronous wave.
+Therefore, synchronous waving is thought to have evolved as an incidental byproduct of males competing to lead the wave.

+Fiddler crabs are also known to build sedimentary pillars around their burrows out of mud and sand.
+49 of the total species under the family Ocypodidae will construct sedimentary pillars outside of their burrows for the purposes of courtship and defense from other crabs.
+These structures can be built by either male or female crabs and will be one of the six known structures constructed by fiddler crabs.
+Fiddler crabs can build either a chimney, hood, pillar, semidome, mudball or rim.
+These mud pillars have correlations with sediment type, genus and sex.
+Females are more likely to be attracted to a male if he has a sedimentary pillar outside of his burrow in comparison to a male crab without a pillar.
+When females are not actively being courted, they are more likely to move to an empty burrow which has a pillar present in comparison to an empty burrow without a pillar present.
+Fiddler crabs with any hood or dome formed pillar above their burrow are more likely to be shy crabs that take less risks.

+Female crabs will choose their mate based upon the claw size of the male, as well as the quality of the waving display, if he was the leader of the synchronous waving, and if the male currently possesses territory with a burrow for them to copulate within.
+Females will also prefer to mate with males who have the widest and largest burrows.

 Fiddler crabs such as Austruca mjoebergi have been shown to bluff about their fighting ability.
 Upon regrowing a lost claw, a crab will occasionally regrow a weaker claw that nevertheless intimidates crabs with smaller but stronger claws.
 This is an example of dishonest signalling.

 The dual functionality of the major claw of fiddler crabs has presented an evolutionary conundrum in that the claw mechanics best suited for fighting do not match up with the mechanics best suited for a waving display.

 Genera and species

 More than 100 species of fiddler crabs make up 11 of the 13 genera in the crab family Ocypodidae.
 These were formerly members of the genus Uca.
 In 2016, most of the subgenera of Uca were elevated to genus rank, and the fiddler crabs now occupy 11 genera making up the subfamilies Gelasiminae and Ucinae.